Acceptance Criteria

 Equivalence (principle)

-Involve people in making and evolving decisions that affect them, so that you increase engagement and accountability, and make use of the distributed intelligence toward achieving and evolving your objectives.
+Involve people in making and evolving decisions that affect them, to increase engagement and accountability, and utilize the distributed intelligence to achieve and evolve your objectives.

 Evolve (v.)